 How unique reach is calculated

 To calculate unique reach, Google Ads uses statistical models that account for user behaviour across many browsers and devices.
 These models are created by observing anonymous user behaviour across Google products to determine cross-device usage patterns.
 Google Ads combines behaviour observations with other signals and local inputs (such as census and Consumer Barometer surveys) to deduplicate an audience across sessions, formats, networks and devices.
-The result is the number of unique users (not cookies) who have seen an ad.
+The result is the number of unique users (not cookies) who saw an ad.

 How cookie-based reach is calculated

 When people browse the Display Network, Google may store a cookie in their web browser, which helps determine ad impressions.
 However, some ad impressions may not be associated with a cookie, due to people’s browser settings or other factors.
 Our system calculates cookie reach by first deduplicating cookies and counting the number of unique cookies.
-For impressions that did not have a cookie, we use a statistical model to estimate the number of cookies that were likely to be reached, and add this to the total cookie reach.
+For impressions that didn't have a cookie, we use a statistical model to estimate the number of cookies that were likely to be reached, and add this to the total cookie reach.

 Reach and user privacy